SHARE

 DFGFV

-Gianduja Gelato (Milk Chocolate and Hazelnut Gelato)
+Milk Chocolate and Hazelnut Gelato

 DFGFV

-Gianduja Gelato (Milk Chocolate and Hazelnut Gelato)
+Milk Chocolate and Hazelnut Gelato

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-Helpful Tips for Making Gianduja Gelato
+Helpful Tips for Making Hazelnut Gelato

-For the best gianduja gelato flavor and texture, make sure to use quality baking chocolate.
+For the best milk chocolate hazelnut gelato flavor and texture, make sure to use quality baking chocolate.
 The cacao content should be between 30 and 40%.
-I recommend the following brands:

-Lots of gianduja gelato recipes take the shortcut of stirring Nutella into the gelato base.
+Many milk chocolate hazelnut gelato recipes take the shortcut of stirring Nutella into the gelato base.
 Sure, Nutella is a delicious treat, but for the real taste of toasted hazelnuts to carry through—and to enjoy the most delightful combination with milk chocolate—you must use real nuts.
 This is how authentic gianduja is made.
 Try it once and you’ll never want to have it any other way!

 Raw hazelnuts are sometimes packaged as “filberts.”
 Filberts and hazelnuts are one and the same!
 (Read why hazelnuts go by several names.)